Initiatives Grants

 While Education & Families Grants are new, this past Opportunities Grant is an example of what an Education & Families Grant might look like:

-Eligible organizations with a proposal that meets Initiatives Grants criteria may submit Expressions of Interest between September 23 – 30.
-The Expression of Interest form, to be posted here in mid-September, offers prospective applicants the opportunity to share a synopsis of their proposal.
-Expressions of Interest will be reviewed for Initiatives Grants alignment and impact, and a select number of organizations will be invited to proceed with written applications between October 11 – 25.
+Eligible organizations with proposals that meet Initiatives Grant criteria may submit Expressions of Interest September 23 through September 30 at 5pm MDT.
+Expressions of Interest will be reviewed for Initiatives Grants alignment and anticipated impact, and a select number of organizations will be invited to proceed with written applications between October 11 – 25.
 Applicants may be invited to present to review committees between December 3 – 6.
 Granting decisions will be shared the week of December 9.
-Further process and timeline details to be shared in September.

 Grantees are asked to submit a report after completion of their grant-funded work.
 Reporting dates are customized to individual project timelines.
 The Grant Report form focuses on impact, evaluation strategies, and budget alignment.